Andrew Rosenblum

 Ryder says this sensitivity to the presence of sugar evolved because, for thousands of years, it was relatively scarce.
 In the summer, aside from fruit, our Paleolithic ancestors derived sugar only from tubers, other starches, and complex carbohydrates.

-Nutritionists need more data but find it interesting
+Nutritionists need more data but are intrigued

-Cowan encourages patients to work on reducing the overall sweetness of their diets rather than seeking sugar substitutes.
+Cowan encourages patients to work on reducing the sweetness of their diets generally rather than seeking sugar substitutes.
 This way, they become accustomed to lower levels of sweetness in food.
-If they can’t completely cut out added sugars, she recommends naturally occurring sweeteners like stevia or monk fruit, but also has the long-term goal of completely cutting those substitutes out.
+If they cannot completely cut out added sugars, she recommends naturally occurring sweeteners like stevia or monk fruit, but she also has a long-term goal of completely cutting those substitutes out.
 She advises patients to get used to the natural sweetness of foods rather than using the distorted fructose content of the current food system as a baseline.
 And part of William Li’s advice in Eat to Beat Disease is to give willpower a chance.
 It’s about drinking water, tea, and sometimes fruit juice instead of sugary drinks.

 The future of sweeteners?